 In some states, repeat DUI offenses are increased from misdemeanors to felonies.
 In Maryland, however, repeat DUI offenses remain misdemeanors but with increased penalties.
 For first offenders, staying out of jail for a DUI is fairly easy, but it becomes more difficult to avoid jail time as the DUI offenses stack up.
 For a second DUI offense, you can face up to 2 years in jail and up to 3 years in jail for third offenses.
 In addition to fines and jail time, you also face increased periods of license suspension for multiple DUI convictions.
 Courts look back 10 years when considering whether multiple DUIs should result in harsher consequences.

 IS DUI EVER A FELONY?

-While a DUI itself is a misdemeanor, you can face other felony charges related to your DUI charge.
+While a DUI itself is a misdemeanor, you can face other felony charges related to your DUI.
 For instance, you could face charges for manslaughter or assault related to a DUI accident where someone died or was injured.
 In these cases, the prosecution must prove that the driver was driving under the influence and that the DUI led to the death or injury.

 CONTACT AN EXPERIENCED CRIMINAL ATTORNEY

 Although a DUI is a misdemeanor in Maryland, there are serious consequences to the offense.
 If you’ve been arrested for DUI, you need an experienced criminal attorney on your side.
 Contact the attorneys at Alpert Schreyer, LLC or call us at (301) 321-7277 to schedule a free consultation.